erisaxhelilaj/8-Week-SQL-Challenge/README.md

 Thanks [DataWithDanny](https://github.com/DataWithDanny) for the excellent SQL case studies! 😊

-  To complete this case study I used a SQL Server(main) and PostgreSQL database.
+  To complete this case study I used PostgreSQL database.

 ## 🧾 Table of Contents